 I’ve developed and continue to develop a set of Add-Ons for the statistical package Stata.
 These Add-Ons are meant to be downloaded and used together.
-They can be installed in any .ado directory in Stata (eg. c:\ado).
+They can be installed in any personal ado directory for Stata.
+These are usually found in c:\ado\personal for windows and in ~/Library/Application Support/Stata/ado/personal for macs.
 To install, simply place the files directly into your personal ado directory.
-When opening Stata, type “discard” in the command prompt (this must be done after every update).
-Each program has a help file, and a overall description of programs in the package can be accessed by typing “help programlist“.
+When opening Stata, type “discard” in the command prompt (this must be done whenever placing new files in these folders).
+Each program has a help file that can be accessed by typing “help program_name” in the Stata command prompt.
+There is also an overall description of programs available in the packages which be accessed by typing “help programlist“.

 Stata Add-On package can be downloaded here:

 Stata AddOns (Stata Versions 9-13)